 The thing is, basements are often chilly, damp, and sometimes they are moldy.
 Ideally, you might want a full-size bathroom, with a luxurious soaking tub.
 But if your basement is chilly for half the year or more and is prone to mold and dampness, you might have to forego the larger bathroom fixtures and install just an additional toilet and sink, or a toilet, sink, and modest corner shower stall.
 Even if you only end up with a toilet and sink at the end of the project, an extra powder room will make your life a lot easier and still increase your home’s resale value at the end of the day.
 If you install a shower or can put in a full-size tub, putting in a ventilation fan is an absolute must.
 You’ll reduce the humidity and potential mold overgrowth.
 Furthermore, having a ventilation fan is required by building code.

-Completing a new basement bathroom renovation isn’t a DIY project.
+Adding and completing a new bathroom to your basement renovation isn’t a DIY project.
 You’ll need a skilled contractor to handle this job.
 An experienced contractor like All Canadian Renovations Ltd. will pull all required permits and will ensure that your bathroom is built to meet code.
 As professionals, we understand how best to position and construct your new basement bathroom for maximum enjoyment, function, and for potential future resale value.
 Contact us today to arrange an in-home consultation to determine if you should begin a basement bathroom renovation project.

 Thanks for reaching out just prior to our 2-year warranty expired.
 The family is fine and we are enjoying the renovation work very much!